sky-ecosystem/dss-exec-lib/README.md

 The developer must override the `actions()` function and place all spell actions within.
 This is called by the `execute()` function in the pause, which is subject to an optional limiter for office hours.

+> [!NOTE]
-_Note:_ All variables within the SpellAction MUST be defined as constants, or assigned at runtime inside of the `actions()` function.
-Variable memory storage is not available within a Spell Action due to the underlying delegatecall mechanisms.
+> All variables within the SpellAction MUST be defined as constants, or assigned at runtime inside of the `actions()` function.
+> Variable memory storage is not available within a Spell Action due to the underlying delegatecall mechanisms.

 The spell itself is deployed as follows: